 Types of Tow Truck Accidents

-Tow trucks are predominantly large, and they are quite heavy.
-Handling them efficiently requires the operator to have the requisite skills and sufficient skills.
-If the operator lacks adequate skills, the risk of causing accidents with the tow truck is significant.
+Tow trucks are large, heavy vehicles with machinery and mechanical parts often hanging from them.
+Handling them efficiently requires skill and training.
+If the operator lacks adequate skill, the risk of causing accidents with the tow truck is significant.